 Enabling Thriving Places in North Somerset

-A placemaking research project that will inform the interventions, projects and spaces to build social fabric, boost recovery and resilience, and create places where people want to work, visit and live.
+Awarded £672,562 to deliver a placemaking research project.
+This will inform the interventions, projects and spaces to build social fabric, boost recovery and resilience, and create places where people want to work, visit and live.
 The project will include a decarbonisation feasibility study programme across schools, council and public assets.

 North Somerset Community Hubs

-A project to create a network of community hubs and test locally designed approaches to delivery of services in rural areas and smaller towns and villages.
+Awarded £699,997 to create a network of community hubs to test locally designed approaches to delivery of services in rural areas and smaller towns and villages.
 The projects will work across three strands:

 - research and outreach